surajwy/architecture-center/docs/guide/architecture-styles/cqrs.md

 # CQRS architecture style

-Command and Query Responsibility Segregation (CQRS) is an architectural style that separates read operations from write operations.
+Command and Query Responsibility Segregation (CQRS) is an architecture style that separates read operations from write operations.

 ![](./images/cqrs-logical.png)

 In traditional architectures, the same data model is used to query and update a database.
 That's simple and works well for basic CRUD operations.
 In more complex applications, however, this approach can become unwieldy.
-For example, on the read side, the application may perform many different queries, returning DTOs with different shapes.
+For example, on the read side, the application may perform many different queries, returning data transfer objects (DTOs) with different shapes.
 Object mapping can become complicated.
 On the write side, the model may implement complex validation and business logic.
 As a result, you can end up with an overly complex model that does too much.

 Another potential problem is that read and write workloads are often asymmetrical, with very different performance and scale requirements.

 CQRS addresses these problems by separating reads and writes into separate models, using **commands** to update data, and **queries** to read data.

-- Commands should be task-based, rather than data-centric. ("Book hotel room," not "set ReservationStatus to Reserved.")
+- Commands should be task based, rather than data centric. ("Book hotel room," not "set ReservationStatus to Reserved.")
 Commands may be placed on a queue for asynchronous processing, rather than being processed synchronously.

 - Queries never modify the database.
 A query returns a DTO that does not encapsulate any domain knowledge.

 For greater isolation, you can physically separate the read data from the write data.
 In that case, the read database can use its own data schema that is optimized for queries.
 For example, it can store a [materialized view][materialized-view] of the data, in order to avoid complex joins or complex O/RM mappings.
 It might even use a different type of data store.
-For example, the write database might be relational, while the read database is a key-value store.
+For example, the write database might be relational, while the read database is a document database.

 If separate read and write databases are used, they must be kept in sync.
 Typically this is accomplished by  having the write model publish an event whenever it updates the database.
 Updating the database and publishing the event must occur in a single transaction.